drym-org/foundation/DIA.md

 4. Repeat steps 1-3 for the project's capital tree.

-5. Repeat steps 1-3 for the project's idea tree.

-6. Now on your own, for each antecedent notated in the agreed-upon idea tree, create a fresh node as a parent of the associated idea node.

-7. Repeat steps 1-3 for the antecedents in relation to the ideas they are linked to, so that the antecedent edges on a particular idea total to 100%.
+5. Repeat steps 1-3 for the project's ideas tree, treating the antecedent nodes on the idea leaves as if they were ideas.

 ### Reconcile the Appraisals